-Laniran's treatment of Yoruba is intermediate between such a "phonetic OCP" system and a system in which each tone-bearing unit is given independent F0 interpretation.
-The raising of the last H in a sequence when an L tone follow is one key case in which additional targets seem to be required.
-This is not the place to examine this matter in any detail, but it seems to us that the Yoruba examples might be amenable to a treatment in which the H-tone targets in the sequences HL, HHL, HHHL, etc. have the same number and the same timing principles regardless of the count of H tones.
+Laniran's [1992] treatment of Yoruba is intermediate between such a 'phonetic OCP' system and a system in which each tone-bearing unit is given independent $F_0$ interpretation.
+The raising of the last H in a sequence when an L tone follows is one key case in which additional targets seem to be required.
+It seems to us that the Yoruba examples might be amenable to a treatment in which the H tone targets in the sequences HL, HHL, HHHL, etc. have the same number and the same timing principles regardless of the count of H tones.

-Note that we accept Laniran's argument that the H tone target is raised in Yoruba before L vs. M. However, our Igbo data provide quite a strong argument against the view that a similar process operates there.
+Note that we accept Laniran's [1992] argument that the H tone target is raised in Yoruba before L vs. M. However, our Igbo data provide quite a strong argument against the view that a similar process operates there.
 This argument arises from comparing the relationship of the two H tone targets in HLHL sequences and in HLHM sequences.
-If H were raised before L to anything like the same extent that Laniran suggests for the case of Yoruba, the relationships should be significantly different in the two cases.
+If H were raised before L to anything like the same extent that Laniran [1992] suggests for the case of Yoruba, the relationships should be significantly different in the two cases.